Ventures & Visionaries Podcast with Mordy Hackel

 Sunday Dec 21, 2025

-In this episode of Ventures and Visionaries, Morty sits down with Borja Cuan, co-founder of 415 Digital, to explore what it really takes to build a business that thrives in an overcrowded marketplace.
+In this episode of Ventures and Visionaries, Mordy sits down with Borja Cuan, co-founder of 415 Digital, to explore what it really takes to build a business that thrives in an overcrowded marketplace.
 Borja shares his 26-year journey in digital marketing—from early-internet startups to managing $120M annual budgets—and the moment he realized he could build an agency that truly delivered on its promises.
 They break down the mindset required to leave a comfortable job, how to spot real opportunity in competitive markets, and why exceptional service is still the ultimate differentiator.
 Whether you're thinking of launching a business or leveling up your current one, this episode offers tactical insights grounded in real-world experience.

 Guest Introduction: